osamasayed585/Verify-Swift/README.md

 12. **Dark and Light Theme Support:**
     - Seamlessly integrate `SwiftAuth` into applications with support for both dark and light themes.
 The composable adapts to the theme set in the application, providing a consistent user experience across different themes.

+13. **enable/ disable**
+    - Boolean flag indicating whether it is enabled or disabled.

 These themeable parameters provide developers with the flexibility to seamlessly integrate `SwiftAuth` into their applications while maintaining control over the visual style and user experience.